-In late April, House Republicans pushed through the Student Success and Taxpayer Savings Plan, a massive bill that could reshape higher education and student loan management.
-It is not yet law, requiring passage in the Senate, but could hit physicians and dentists hard with higher payments or longer repayment terms.
-Picture this: a med student facing $400,000 in private loans with no option of Public Service Loan Forgiveness (PSLF).
+In July, The One Big Beautiful Bill Act (OBBBA) was passed into law and it includes changes that will reshape higher education and student loan management.
+OBBBA but could hit physicians and dentists hard with higher payments or longer repayment terms.
 While there are a few bright spots, like extra funding for loan servicers, increased Pell Grants and more accountability for colleges and universities, the student loan system is truly a mess.

 In this post, I’m diving into what this means for doctors, dentists and other high earners.
 You’ll learn how new loan limits will impact those interested in medical or dental school, why PSLF is safe for current docs but tougher for new students and what changes are on the horizon for repayment plans.